thacherT1D/4rsam/Misc/Learning to Learn.md

 When you're finished, find someone new who you haven't talked with yet and act like this struggling student.
 Your partner will then pretend to be a doctor by diagnosing the issue and prescribing a concrete step that you can do get healthy again.
 Once you've been diagnosed and prescribed, switch roles with your partner.

-## Final exercise

-As a final exercise, please complete a short series of questions by scrolling to the top of this page, clicking the 'Questions' tab, and then writing down your thoughts.

 ## Resources

 - [Modalities](https://en.wikipedia.org/wiki/Differentiated_instruction)